Thinking through coffee bar ideas for an office can get frustrating when you want something inviting but don’t have much space or time to maintain it.

 What To Put In A Coffee Bar At Work

 There are a lot of things you could use for a coffee bar in an office.
 Having some good basics is a good place to start.
 I am sure as you use it over time you will see what does and doesn’t work.
-But here is my staple list for stocking a coffee bar.
+But here is my staple coffee bar essentials.

 Tap Photos To Shop